paylike/plugin-virtuemart/Testing.md

 * You need to have Paylike module installed and configured (**test keys** required)
 * You need to have some other currencies configured in store, then set them in `cypress.env.json` file (these will be used to make payments with every currency specified)
 * You also need to have a test client account with previous purchases and an admin account for which you set the credentials in the `cypress.env.json` file
+* *For testing purpose, product stock management and sending order emails need to be disabled.*

 ## Getting started